All Items

 Expected Fees Landfill Banned Item Hazard Consider Changing Up Special Recycling

-1. Aerosol cans, empty, food grade
+1. Aerosol cans, not empty, toxics (pesticides, paint, solvents, etc.)

 Expect fees